-The Secret Life of a Book Manuscript
+The Book He Wasn't Supposed to Write

 One old friend, a seasoned magazine editor, basically told me that Scott was entirely right: Get out of the way and let the stories tell themselves.
 Another reader, a San Francisco lawyer specializing in software and communications law, pushed me to patch the holes in the logic of some of my arguments.
 Two journalist friends, one a writer on secondary education, the other an editor at Politico, helped me think my way through to a new conclusion that wove together the strands of the book—and, oddly enough, took me to Martin Luther King Jr.’s “Letter From Birmingham City Jail,” an essay solidly in the tradition of Orwell’s best commentary.
 All of them made me think through again what I was trying to say, and why I thought that was important.

-In the process, I went back and re-read a lot of Churchill and even more of Orwell.
+In the process, I went back and reread a lot of Churchill and even more of Orwell.
 The latter was the tougher nut.
 Churchill’s subject ultimately always was himself, so he lends himself to narrative.
 Orwell’s subject was the world, so he gave away little of himself in his essays and novels, and not even much in his diaries.
 In his daily entries there, he was more likely to note the health of his chickens than he was that of his wife, who would die of cancer at an early age, during World War II.
 But with time I learned to read better between Orwell’s lines.
 I also went back to the works of Malcolm Muggeridge and other intellectuals and literary journalists of mid-20th century Britain for more context.
 I think I found what I needed.
 It felt like good, honest work, like I had not only rebuilt that house but had used an improved design that made it more durable, and easier to use.

 I sent the new manuscript to Scott in June of 2016, a bit over a year ago.
 This time he loved it.